boucadair/5g-slice-realization/draft-ietf-teas-5g-ns-ip-mpls.md

 Overall, policies might be provided by an operator (e.g., to Network Slice Controllers) to indicate whether the same or dedicated CP NFs are allowed when processing a new slice creation request.
 Providing such a policy is meant to better automate the realization of 5G slices and minimize the realization delay that might be induced by extra cycles to seek for operator validation.

-#  Overview of the Realization Model {#sec-over-rea-model}
+##  Overview of the Transport Network Realization Model {#sec-over-rea-model}

-   {{!I-D.ietf-teas-ietf-network-slices}} introduces the concept of the Network Resource Partition (NRP), which is defined as a collection of resources identified in the underlay network.
-In the basic realization model described in this document, depicted in {{figure-high-level-qos}}, a single NRP is used with the following characteristics:
+   The realization model described in this document is depicted in
+   {{figure-high-level-qos}}.
+The following building blocks are used:

    *  Layer 2 Virtual Private Network (L2VPN) {{?RFC4664}} and/or Layer 3 Virtual Private Network (L3VPN) {{?RFC4364}} service instances for logical separation:

       This realization model of transport for 5G slices assumes Layer 3